 Vanilla is a free Mac app that lets you hide menu bar icons.

-In macOS 12.4 and 12.5, Apple added a new default system setting to the menu bar Date & Time settings.
+In macOS 12.4 and above, Apple added a new default system setting to the menu bar Date & Time settings.

 With this setting, the date dynamically shows and hides based on the available space in your menu bar.
 This introduces inconsistencies with Vanilla’s spacing, so we need to turn off the dynamic toggling.